marcglasberg/fast_immutable_collections/README.md

       <ul>
         <li>
           <a href="#41-similarities-and-differences-to-ilistiset"
             >4.1.
-Similarities and Differences to the IList/ISet</a
+Similarities and Differences to IList/ISet</a
           >
         </li>
         <li>